mongodb/specifications/source/message/OP_MSG.rst

 * Message checksum (crc32c)
 * Output document sequences
-* Similarly, certain commands will reply to messages using this technique when possible to avoid the overhead of BSON Arrays.
-Drivers will be required to allow all command replies to use this technique.
-Drivers will be required to handle ``Payload Type 1``.
 * ``moreToCome`` can also be used for other commands, such as ``killCursors`` to restore ``OP_KILL_CURSORS`` behaviour as currently any errors/replies are ignored.